August 1, 2019

 To shut out the world, why not escape to one of Manchester’s magnificent libraries?
 Step back in time to 1653 and visit the oldest library in the English-speaking world, Chetham’s Library.
 If you’re after something more grandiose, then prepare to be wowed by the John Rylands Library, which features beautiful neo-Gothic interiors throughout.

 To cover more ground, you can hire bikes and see the region on two wheels.
-Grizedale Forest, west of Windermere, and Whinlatter in the northwest of the Lake District, are great locations for off-road mountain biking and packed with crisscross paths.
+Grizedale Forest, west of Windermere, and Whinlatter in the northwest of the Lake District, are great locations for off-road mountain biking and criss-crossed with both challenging and more moderate paths.

 If hiking across the English fells isn’t your idea of a relaxing retreat, choose one of the many stylish spa hotels in the Lake District.
 Book yourself in for a programme of nutritious food, personal workouts and luxury spa treatments that will calm your mind, body and soul.
 If you fancy stretching out and enjoying some peace and quiet, yoga can help you de-stress and unwind, so look out for local classes and one-off workshops dotted around Windermere.